dtannyc1/dtannyc1/README.md

 - 💬 Ask me about Mechanical Engineering!
 While I don't work in the field anymore, I still love everything I learned about it
 - 👯 I’m looking to collaborate on your pet project.
 The goofier, the better.
 - 😄 Pronouns: He/Him
-- 🎸 Fun Fact: I play guitar and sing in my down time, music is truly the best therapy
+- 🎸 Fun Fact: I play guitar and sing in my down time.
+Music truly is the best therapy

 <!--